 Payment badges aren’t too distracting (usually).
 They’re just noticeable enough to ensure a visitor that’s about to pay will see them.
 They indicate a safe, secure checkout process.

-Credit (or debit) card custom logos also belong to this category: if you display the accepted payment options in your online store, people don’t need to stop and think about whether their cards will be accepted or waste time searching for your accepted payment methods.
+Credit (or debit) card logos also belong to the payment trust badges category.
+If you display the accepted payment options in your online store, people don’t need to stop and think about whether their cards will be accepted or waste time searching for your accepted payment methods.

-Of course, anyone can show these logos on their website, so it’s crucial that you only display logos of cards (or other payment badges) that you actually accept, and you can you use a logo maker for that.
+Of course, anyone can show these logos on their website, so it’s crucial that you only display logos of cards (or other payment badges) that you actually accept.

 3. Awards

-If your site has won any kind of award, don’t be afraid to show it!
+If your online store has won any kind of award, don’t be afraid to show it!
 Customers will appreciate it, and they’ll automatically trust you more.

 If you can back it up with a link that leads to more details about the award, you can add even more credibility.